-To pay a library fine, the IRSC front counter will accept cash, check or money order.
-You can pay with a credit card in person at the Bursars office, or mail a check to SUNY Cortland Memorial Library, IRSC, P.O.
+To pay a library fine, the The Help Center front counter will accept cash, check or money order.
+You can pay with a credit card in person at the Bursars office, or mail a check to SUNY Cortland Memorial Library, The Help Center, P.O.
 Box 2000, Cortland, NY 13045.

 Given the expense and frequent changes in course requirements, the library does not purchase textbooks.
-We encourage faculty to donate copies of textbooks to us, or to put them on reserve at the IRSC desk.
+We encourage faculty to donate copies of textbooks to us, or to put them on reserve at the The Help Center desk.

 Books that you have checked out from Memorial Library may be renewed online.
-Students, faculty and staff can log into their library account via the link to the lower left of the library tab, using their netID and password.
-Click on the number next to "Loans".
-Community borrowers should use this link, and will need the 14-digit number on their blue ID card and the last 4 numbers of their phone number to log in.
-Books may also be renewed by calling the IRSC at (607) 753-2500.
+Students, faculty and staff can log into their library account via the link to the lower left of the library tab, in myRedDragon.
+Community borrowers should use this link.

 Materials that Memorial Library does not have in its collection may be requested via interlibrary loan from another institution.
 This is a service for both students and faculty, and most items can be obtained for no cost to you.
 See Interlibrary Loan for more information.